Gravitational Radiation from hyperbolic encounters in the presence of dark matter: Acknowledgements

 \section{Acknowledgements}

 Research of A.C. is supported by the Prime Minister's Research Fellowship (PMRF-192002-1174) of the Government of India.
-A.B is supported by Mathematical Research Impact Centric Support Grant (MTR/2021/000490) by the Department of Science and Technology Science and Engineering Research Board (India), and Relevant Research Project grant (202011BRE03RP06633-BRNS) by the Board Of Research In Nuclear Sciences (BRNS), Department of Atomic Energy, India.
+A.B AB is supported by the Core Research Grant (CRG/2023/005112) by the Department of Science and Technology Science and Engineering Research Board (India).
+R.K.S is supported by the Sabarmati Bridge Fellowship (MIS/IITGN-SBF/PHY/AB/2023-24/023) provided by Indian Institute of Technology Gandhinagar.
 We also thank the participants of the (virtual) workshop ``Testing Aspects of General Relativity-II" and ``New insights into particle physics from quantum information and gravitational waves" at Lethbridge University, Canada funded by McDonald Research Partnership-Building Workshop grant by McDonald Institute, where some parts of the results are presented by A.C., for valuable discussions.
+A.B also like to thank the Department of Physics and Astronomy of University of Lethbridge, especially Saurya Das and FISPAC Research Group, Department of Physics, University of Murcia, especially, Jose J. Fernández-Melgarejo for hospitality during the course of this work.
+A.B acknowledge associateship program of Indian Academy of Science, Bengaluru.